MomsFriendlyDevCo/dotenv/README.md

         password: {
             type: 'string', // Custom support also for your own types
             cast: v => v.toLowerCase(), // Case incoming values
-        },
+            destruct: '10s', // Variables not allowed to be read after this time from start (timestring) },
     })
     .value() //= {host: String, port: Number, password: String}